 Board of Directors

 Carol is President of Northbridge Insurance Agency, Inc. in Concord which is an independent property and casualty agency she started in 1997.
-She services on the New England Deaconess Finance Committee and is the daughter of a resident living in the Chamberlin Apartments.
+She graduated from Newton College with a BA in Economics and studied at the London Polytechnic University.
+Carol’s mother and many other family members have been residents here over many years.
+She serves on the New England Deaconess Executive Committee and Finance-Investment Committee.
 Carol served on the Concord Finance Committee for six years and as the Chair in 2011-2012.
 She also served on Concord’s Comprehensive Long Range Planning Committee and is a board member and former president of the Concord Business Partnership.
-Carol presently serves as co-chair of the Women’s Leadership Council at Lahey Clinic and is a Women to Women Partner at St. Mary’s Center for Women and Children in Dorchester.
+Carol is a member (and former co-chair) of Women’s Leadership Council at Lahey Clinic and is a Women to Women Partner at St. Mary’s Center for Women and Children in Dorchester.
 She is a member of the Concord Chamber of Commerce and was selected as Business Person of the Year by the Chamber in 2010.
-Carol is an active member of Holy Family Parish and lives in Concord with her husband Chris.
-Together they have raised 8 children and have 4 grandchildren.
+Carol lives in Concord with her husband Chris.
+Together they have raised 8 children and have 7 grandchildren.

 John C. Young (Treasurer)

 John is the retired Executive Director of Better Homes, Inc., a Springfield, MA based non-profit dedicated to the development and management of affordable family housing in the Western Massachusetts area.
 John served as the director for over thirty years before retiring in 2010.
 He is a graduate of Albion College with a BA in Economics.
 Following college graduation he joined the Peace Corps where he worked for three years in Kenya in a rural cooperative farming community installing a water supply system.
 John is on the boards of other non-profit housing related organizations in the Springfield area as well as the World Affairs Council of Western Massachusetts and the Advisory Board of Rockridge.
-He is the son of Rev. Elmo Young, who was a Methodist minister and the first Director of Rockridge and his mother, Violette Young was a beloved resident.
+He is the son of Rev. Elmo Young, who was a Methodist minister and the first Director of Rockridge and where his mother, Violette Young, was a staff nurse until her retirement and then resided at Rockridge until her passing.
 John lives in Enfield, CT with his wife, Mary Margaret Young.

 Christopher Sintros (President)